corymb/creact/README.md

 ## Usage

-Don't.
-It's alpha!

-But if you really want to give it a try...

 First, generate the files Creact needs with:

     creact generate

+Ensure that you route 'home.mote' in your url config.

 Then navigate to your homepage.
 You should see 'Hello, World'.